 “Following careful consideration of the review’s findings, the Government have concluded that, aside from those changes brought about by the Supreme Court judgment, they will not make any further retrospective changes to the existing provisions in respect of occupational pension schemes to equalise survivor benefits.
 While this means that the differences in survivor benefits for accruals in past periods will remain for some, these will work their way out of the system in time.”

 The news comes shortly after the Government announced new rules which will allow unmarried couples of the opposite sex to register for a civil partnership.
 The measure could potentially lead to over three million ‘common law’ couples receiving significant financial and legal protections should they choose to form a civil partnership.

-Graeme Fraser, Head of Family and Partner at North London firm OGR Stock Denton LLP commented: “While it is pleasing to see moves towards greater equality for all couples who choose to formalise their Union, the demographics consistently show that significant numbers continue to live in cohabiting relationships outside of marriage and civil partnerships.
+Graeme Fraser, Head of Family and Partner at North London firm OGR Stock Denton Solicitors commented: “While it is pleasing to see moves towards greater equality for all couples who choose to formalise their Union, the demographics consistently show that significant numbers continue to live in cohabiting relationships outside of marriage and civil partnerships.
 Achieving better protections for them through wholesale cohabitation reform, not piecemeal changings should be progressed as new legislation as a matter of priority”